OVERVIEW OF THE CARNIVAL

-In 1894, the float for the Timmons cider and carbonated beverage manufacturer is ready for the parade on the Côte d’Abraham.
+Timmons, a cider and carbonated beverage manufacturer, has its float ready for the 1894 parade on the côte d’Abraham.

-In the winter of 1928 on the corner of Buade and Des Jardins streets, the Club Automobile de Québec is justifiably proud of the ice sculpture in front of its offices.
+In the winter of 1928, the Club Automobile de Québec was understandably proud of the ice sculpture in front of its offices, on the corner of rue Buade and rue des Jardins.

-Bundled up in warm clothing, the founders of the Carnival proudly wear the arrowhead sash as the snow falls on Quebec City.
+Bundled up in warm clothing, the founders of the Carnival proudly wear their arrowhead sashes as snow falls on Quebec City.
 Louis-Philippe Plamondon in the middle, Wilbrod Bherer on his right and Louis Paré on his left.

-First edition of the contemporary Québec Winter Carnival.
-Creation of the effigy.
-Bonhomme Carnaval makes his appearance surrounded by duchesses; the one who sells the most tickets will be proclaimed Queen of the Carnival.
-Until 1972, the Ice Palace was built in Place D’Youville.
+First edition of the contemporary Quebec Winter Carnival.
+Creation of the Effigy.
+Bonhomme Carnaval makes his appearance surrounded by Duchesses; the one who sells the most tickets is proclaimed Queen of the Carnival.
+Until 1972, the Ice Palace was built at place D’Youville.

-The Quebec City area is divided into seven duchies.
-Each duchy is headed by a duchess.
-The duchy that sells the most tickets in favour of its duchess will win her the title of Queen of the Carnival.
-Until 1996, a downhill torchlight ski was held 31 times in Lac-Beauport.
+The Quebec City area is divided into seven Duchies, each headed by a Duchess.
+The Duchy that sells the most tickets wins its Duchess the title of Queen of the Carnival.

 The ice canoe race takes place under the worst conditions in the history of this classic.
 Only 4 of the 21 teams make it to the finish line.